 It was Fayre who delivered J. Corwin Vance in August 1945, starting a lifelong bond with the boy who went by the nickname Corky.
 “I was in awe of my grandfather and wanted to follow in his footsteps.
 I therefore also attended the CU medical school,” Corky says.
-“When Karl was born, we named him Karl Kenagy Vance, after his grandfather.
+“When Karl was born, we named him Karl Kenagy Vance, after his great-grandfather.
 He later decided to attend the CU medical school as well, having heard how great it was.”

 The elder Dr. Vance is now retired, but Karl worked with his father during the final year of his practice in Minneapolis.
 Karl now works with several of Corky’s longtime staff members, though in a different dermatology practice.
 The Twin Cities are a fitting home for the Vances as twin interests abound in father and son, including a shared love of fine food and wine.
 When they aren’t pursuing culinary interests, you can find Corky and Karl on their bicycles or in planes traveling the world.
 Sometimes they’re globetrotting and cycling – as they did on a recent family trip to Italy.

 Incidentally, they both met their wives while attending the CU medical school.
 Corky met Karen while she was a lab technician, and Karl hit it off with Pamela while out on the town with classmates.

 Just as Corky was inspired to pursue medicine by his grandfather, Karl looked up to his father, who became the first dermatologist in the Twin Cities to perform Mohs surgery – a micrographic procedure that removes skin cancers.
 “He found it rewarding.
 Growing up around medicine, you get an understanding of the process, the responsibilities and the ups and downs of it,” Karl says.
 “Mostly, it’s a fulfilling career because it’s a daily opportunity to help people.”